Welcome To My Blog

 • Do you really need that extra instrument?
 Consider the size of the room and the size (or limitations) of your voice and know that when a horn enters in and makes the audience jump, it’s not a good thing.

-• PRESS KITS (See my tutorial in Cabaret U.) - There are two kinds of press kits:– one that you send to get a job to a venue or booking agent where you need to include all of your bells and whistles (reviews, postcards from previous show, etc.) and the one that you present at a show for a reviewer to use to review your show.
+• PRESS KITS - There are two kinds of press kits:– one that you send to get a job or a venue or booking agent where you need to include all of your bells and whistles (reviews, postcards from previous show, etc.) and the one that you present at a show for a reviewer to use to review your show.
 As a Reviewer, I personally do not want to read what anyone else has written about you on previous shows and certainly not the show I’m there to review!
 I usually just take the Song List and the card for the show I’m reviewing and leave the rest.

 Related